igor-petruk/comprehensive-rust/src/pattern-matching.md

 }
 ```

+Unlike `switch`, Rust pattern matching must be _exhaustive_, in other words
+cover all possible cases.

 The `_` pattern is a wildcard pattern which matches any value.
+It can be used
+to handle all cases not explicitly covered and produce an _exhaustive_ match statement.